neocoder/neoplan/README.md

 ### Web Interface?

-Agenda itself does not have a web interface built in.
+Neoplan itself does not have a web interface built in.
 That being said, there is a stand-alone web interface in the form of [agenda-ui](https://github.com/moudy/agenda-ui).

 Screenshot: